ieee-ceda-datc/datc-rdf-Metrics4ML/README.md

 METRICS2.1 is a proposed open-source format for collecting and storing metrics for an RTL-to_GDS flow.
 The open-source tool OpenROAD uses METRICS2.1 for reporting design and tool metrics.
 Metrics serve two valuable functions.
-They help in the continuous integration process by validating the QoR of latest check-ins and Pull Requests against a known "golden" metrics and to collect and store the metrics persistently across multiple design runs with different parameter settings.
+They help in the continuous integration process by validating the QoR of latest check-ins and pull requests against a known "golden" metrics and to collect and store the metrics persistently across multiple design runs with different parameter settings.
 The first is essential, as it helps to monitor the QoR of the various engines and flows against the variety of code changes.
+Also, as the metrics are persistent, they enable to create trend reports of the various QoR metrics over time periods.
 The second is integral in generating large amounts of data based on various input parameter settings.
 This allows users to build machine learning models to hypertune the parameters and also predict the sweet spot of parameter settings for new designs and platforms.

+The primary motivation of METRICS2.1 is simplicity, non-ambiguity and to define the syntax and semantics for future additions of new metrics.
+A guiding precept is that (i) any desired measurement must map to a unique METRICS2.1 metric, and (ii) every METRICS2.1 metric must map to a unique interpretation as a measurement and should be intuitively obvious to most mainstream users.
+This two way mapping is crucial to avoid any future confusion.
+Moreover, in a typical EDA design flow, the value of specific metric changes throughout the flow.
+For example, the number of instances in design changes as the design goes through various stages such as synthesis, placement, optimization,, CTS etc.
+Hence it is important to capture the same metric at different stages in the design flow.

 METRICS2.1 is organized as a hierarchical JSON object.
 The top level of the JSON object is the "stage" or "snapshot".
 A stage is pre-defined flow stage of the design flow and the current stages for METRICS2.1 are "run", "init", "synth",